 The Dordogne might not seem like the first place you’d think of taking the kids, but you’d be pleasantly surprised by how much fun and diversity it offers on a family holiday.
-There’s some of the world’s best food and drink for the grown-ups to enjoy, and some of the best kids activities in Dordogne that everyone is sure to remember for years to come – we’ve listed a few of our favourites below to choose from!
-If you’re looking for a fantastic family-friendly villa in the Dordogne, just click through to our site and use our handy search to choose exactly the parameters you need.
-You can even choose properties that are perfect for babies, children or teens, making it even easier to find your perfect place to stay.
+There’s some of the world’s best food and drink for the grown-ups to enjoy, and some of the best kids’ activities in Dordogne that everyone is sure to remember for years to come – we’ve listed a few of our favourites below to choose from!
+If you’re looking for a fantastic family-friendly villa in the Dordogne, on our site you can even choose properties that are perfect for babies, children or teens, making it even easier to find your perfect place to stay.

 1.Slip and slide at Aux Etangs du Bos